YonatanShoham/SQL-projects/README.md

 # SQL-projects
-Contain 3 SQL projects
+Contain SQL projects

-Project 3 is the most extensive and complicated project of the three containing 4 different unrelated databases.
+Final project is the most extensive and complicated project of the three containing 4 different unrelated databases.

-Project 3
+Final project

 Part1 restaurant database